Addressing Outdoor Equity Myths About BIPOC Outdoors

 • How we need more representation influencing public land protection legislation

-• Why we believe in modern science and conservation over Indigenous wisdom
+• Shifting the narrative on modern science + conservation vs Indigenous wisdom

 • How to find orgs promoting Outdoor Equity near you